datumbox/dapi-model-versioning/README.md

 ### Demos

 To prove that the proposed API can accommodate all domains, we implemented it to 4 real-world models.
-To see the demos run the following commands from the root for the repo:
+To see the demos run the following commands from the root of the repo:

 #### Image Classification: ResNet50